ravi-ssj4/System-design-interview/CodingTemplates/TwoPtrSlidingWindow.md

         l, r = 0, 0

         while r < n:
-            # check if there was a previous entry for this char
+            # check if there was a previous entry for this char entered by string 't'
             if hashArray[ord(s[r]) - ord('A')] > 0:
                 cnt += 1

             # decrease the frequency of this char
             hashArray[ord(s[r]) - ord('A')] -= 1

+            # keep on trying to shrink the window until its is valid for smaller window
-            # until window is valid, keep on calculating minLen and sIndex and updating the hashArray
+            # -> keep on calculating minLen and sIndex and updating the hashArray
             while l <= r and cnt == m:
                 if (r - l + 1) < minLen:
                     minLen = r - l + 1
                     sIndex = l
+                if hashArray[ord(s[l]) - ord('A')] == 0: # this means the window is loosing this char inside it -> reinsertion in the common hashArray
+                    cnt -= 1
                 # shrink window for search of a shorter one -> add to the char's freq
-                if hashArray[ord(s[l]) - ord('A')] == 0:
-                    cnt -= 1
                 hashArray[ord(s[l]) - ord('A')] += 1
                 l += 1